Hanbury Brown-Twiss effect and classical entanglement with OAM-carrying light: Introduction

 By contrast, the application of intensity interferometry to light carrying orbital angular momentum (OAM) remains comparatively unexplored, largely because the spiral phase structure of OAM-carrying modes \cite{Allen1992} is not directly encoded in intensity measurements.
 Particular exceptions are Refs.~\cite{Li2011,Singh2012,Boyd2016,Boyd2017,Dogariu2019}, which explore intensity interferometry with individual OAM modes and the related applications.
 Recent observations of annular correlation structures for modes with different OAM indices in scattering and turbulent media \cite{ScattStatic,ScattDynamic,Bastian,Rumman2026} further highlight the conservation of nontrivial intermodal correlations.
 However, a general framework for the HBT effect for light oscillating in multiple OAM modes remains missing.

-In this Letter, we achieve a decomposition of the intensity–intensity correlation function of a scalar, statistically stationary light beam into contributions associated with those of the OAM modes comprising it.
+In this work, we achieve a decomposition of the intensity–intensity correlation function of a scalar, statistically stationary light beam into contributions associated with those of the OAM modes comprising it.
 The decomposition is further examined for the correlation obtained after filtering out the azimuthal phase dependence of each OAM component.
 In this regime, the results previously known for two-component partially polarized EM fields \cite{Volkov2008,Hassinen2011} are generalized to optical fields containing an arbitrary number of OAM modes.
-Under Gaussian statistics assumption, the radially resolved intensity correlation function is governed by measures of modal coherence and anisotropy of the beam, which manifest classical entanglement in the space-OAM degree-of-freedom structure.
+Under Gaussian statistics assumption, the radially resolved intensity correlation function is governed by measures of modal coherence and anisotropy of the beam, which manifest classical entanglement in the OAM and spatial correlation degrees of freedom.
 These findings establish the HBT effect in OAM space, providing a framework for interpreting intensity correlations in structured light fields and accessing OAM-mode coherence using intensity interferometry.